skiwithpete/alarmpi/configs/README.md

 ## Alarm configuration
 Alarm content can be configured by editing `alarmpi.conf`.
 This configuration file specifies which components of the alarm are enabled and which text-to-speech (TTS) engine should be used, if any.
+Alernatively configurations can also be placed in `$HOME/.alarmpi/`.

 ### alarm.conf description